-One of the conundrums we face as moms is, uh, well, time.
+One of the conundrums we face as moms are, uh, well, time.

-I don’t think it matters how old your kids are, or how many you have, but I can tell you for sure that when you have a couple young kids at home full-time, it’s hard to get anything done efficiently, and you never have as much time as you think you will to make healthy meals from scratch.
+I don’t think it matters how old your kids are or how many you have, but I can tell you for sure that when you have a couple of young kids at home full-time, it’s hard to get anything done efficiently, and you never have as much time as you think you will make healthy meals from scratch.

-Which leads to another conundrum – that of having to go for cheaper, less healthy alternatives, or more expensive, but still healthy choices.
+This leads to another conundrum – that of having to go for cheaper, less healthy alternatives or more expensive but still healthy choices.

 But… What if, with a little practice, you could still make those healthy, cost-effective meals from scratch – but quicker?

 Because you totally can – even with one baby on your hip and another wrapped around your foot – not that any of us have ever done that, right?